The impact of dimensionality on universality of quantum Hall transitions: Algorithmic details of the transfer matrix method

 To overcome the difficulty of evaluating the product of transfer matrices, we can apply successive QR factorizations.\cite{mackinnon1983scaling} Specifically, we first apply a QR factorization to $M_1'$ as $M_1'=Q_1 R_1$, where $Q_1$ is a unitary matrix and $R_1$ is an upper-triangular matrix, and then recursively, $M_2'Q_1=Q_2R_2$, $M_3'Q_2=Q_3R_3$, etc., through their respective QR factorizations.
 Consequently, we can express the final product of transfer matrices in Eq. \ref{eq:ttmproduct} and Eq. \ref{eq:A2} as:

 To evaluate $\gamma_1$, we sum over (the logarithm of) the diagonal element $R_k(L_y\times L_z, L_y\times L_z)$ of the upper triangle matrix $R_k$ to obtain $c_n$:

 and estimate $\gamma_1=c_N/NN_0$.
 In practice, we choose $N_0=7$.
-The statistics and uncertainty of the dimensionless quantity $\Gamma=L_y\gamma_1$ are analyzed over a series of shorter segments across the system, with $\gamma_1$ for each segment determined via this method.
+We can estimate the relative uncertainty of the dimensionless quantity $\Gamma$ as $\sqrt{{M}/{L\Gamma}}$, following Ref. \onlinecite{zhang2005statistics}.
+Further, we average $\Gamma$ across multiple disorder configurations to reduce uncertainty.
+Consequently, the relative uncertainty of the data in Figs. \ref{Lz=1_localization} and \ref{Lz=15_localization2} is $\lesssim 0.5\%$.

-Finally, once we obtain the localization lengths $\Gamma_i$ over various $x$ and $L_y$ settings, we fit the scaling expression $f_i(x, L_y)$ in Eq. \ref{eq:fit} according to the minimum residual sum of squares $\sum_{i}(\Gamma_i-f_i)^2$ using the curve\_fit function from the Python Scipy library \cite{song2021delocalization}.
+Finally, once we obtain the localization lengths $\Gamma_i$ over various $x$ and $L_y$ settings, we fit the scaling expression $f_i(x, L_y)$ in Eq. \ref{eq:fit} according to the minimum $\chi$ square $\sum_{i}(\Gamma_i-f_i)^2/\sigma_i^2$ using the curve\_fit function from the Python Scipy library \footnote{The results also show little distinction from the fitting convention of $\sum_{i}(\Gamma_i-f_i)^2$. }.
 The corresponding uncertainties are obtained from the diagonal elements of the covariance matrix.